Princepm02/Princepm02/README.md

 ###

 - I'm a BTech CSE fresher with a passion for software development.
 I'm proficient in C/C++, Java and Python(Basic).
-- -I'm looking for an internship or entry-level position where I can learn and grow as a software developer.
+- I'm looking for an internship or entry-level position where I can learn and grow as a software developer.
 I'm excited to use my skills to make a positive impact on the world.
-- -🌱 I’m currently learning Python, Front End Full Stack Development and Java Full Stack Development</p>
+- 🌱 I’m currently learning Python, Front End Full Stack Development and Java Full Stack Development</p>

 ###